Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Introduction

 But the qualitative analysis is done (for instance, the properties of $M_{m,D}$, we establish, show that this motive behaves essentially like the whole motive of the variety $X(p^m,D)$ even if it is ``smaller'').
 And the proofs are not complicated.
-This is a study of generalized Severi-Brauer varieties which are twisted forms of grassmannians, and there is no single Young diagram in the text!
+They consist in a study of generalized Severi-Brauer varieties which are twisted forms of grassmannians, and there is no single Young diagram in the text!
 Combinatorics or complicated formulas do not show up at all, in particular, because we (can) neglect the shifting numbers of motivic summands in most places.
 The results we are getting this way are less precise but, as we believe, they contain the essential piece of information.
-They can be (and are) applied (in \cite{hypernew}) to prove the hyperbolicity conjecture on orthogonal involutions.
+They can be (and are) applied (in \cite{hypernew-tignol}) to prove the hyperbolicity conjecture on orthogonal involutions.\footnote{They are also applied in \cite{oddisotro-tignol} to prove the isotropy conjecture on involutions and in \cite{qweil} to prove incompressibility of certain Weil transfers of generalized Severi-Brauer varieties.
+For some further applications see \cite{gog}, \cite{og}, \cite{gug}, \cite{unitary}, \cite{isouni}.} (This result has been recently expanded by Jean-Pierre Tignol to symplectic and unitary involutions.)

 We conclude the introduction by some remarks on the motivic category we are using.
 First of all, the category of Chow motives with coefficients in $\F_p$ (or, slightly more general, with coefficients in a finite connected commutative ring $\Lambda$), in which we are working in this paper, can be replaced by a simpler category.
 This simpler category is constructed in exactly the same way as the category of Chow motives with the only difference that one kills the elements of Chow groups which vanish over some extension of the base field (see Remark \ref{reduced motives}).
-Working with this simpler category, we do not need the nilpotence tricks (the nilpotence theorem and its standard consequences, cf. \S\ref{Chow motives with finite coefficients}) anymore.
-This simplification of the motivic category does not harm to any external application of our motivic results.
-So, this is more a question of taste than a question of necessity that we stay with the usual Chow motives.
+Working with this simpler category, we do not need the nilpotence tricks (the nilpotence theorem and its standard consequences, cf.\!\! \S\ref{Chow motives with finite coefficients}) anymore.
+This simplification of the motivic category isn't harmful to any external application of our motivic results.
+So, it is more for a question of taste than for a question of necessity that we stay with the usual Chow motives.